zcanter/aframe-scatterplot/README.md

 ### Special Thanks

 Thank you to the NASA-JPL Instrument Data Systems VR working group for helping in the creation of this tool.
-Also thanks to Dan Moran (@morandd) for his additions to this project.
+Also thanks to Dan Moran (@morandd) for his awesome additions to this project!